-I'm Angelo Morgan and I studied LLB (Accelerated 2 year Programme) within Southampton Law School at the University of Southampton.
+I studied LLB (Accelerated 2 year Programme) within Southampton Law School at the University of Southampton.

 Before I applied to university, I applied to undertake a mini-pupillage (shadowing a barrister) in London with Red Lion Chambers.
 During my mini-pupillage I learned a lot about the law in the UK and how internationally connected the UK is with Europe and the rest of the world.
 It is this international connection that prompted me to study in the UK.

 I also wanted to study abroad because I had completed my first degree in Toronto and decided that it was time for a change of scene.

 Initially I planned on returning to Canada after I had completed my Law degree.
 I knew the University of Southampton offered a Canadian Constitutional Law module in my final year and I figured that it would help me write my NCA exams when I went back to Canada.

 I have been very lucky to have awesome lecturers in my first year.
 I personally love the motivation that the teaching staff gives its students.
 Many of my lecturers and tutorial leaders speak to us as lawyers of the future – not as first year students who are not expected to know anything.
 This encourages me to do well in my courses because it shows that the staff believes in me to represent the university proudly.